arnavtaneja/minesweeper/README.md

 # Minesweeper
-Bot that will beat the beginner and intermediate levels on minesweeperonline.com
+Bot that will beat the Beginner and Intermediate levels on minesweeperonline.com